Fulton Child Support

 The duty to support a child normally ends at age 18 or when the child graduates from high school, or if a child marries, joins the military or can support themselves.

-Protect your children by hiring skilled Maple Lawn child support lawyers
+Protect your children by hiring skilled Maple Lawn and Fulton child support lawyers

 Know your rights.
 Be sure your spouse’s income is being reported accurately.
 At McCabe Russell, PA, our team knows that it can be a challenging world, and your child needs every advantage possible.
 We demand that co-parents pay their just share of child support.
 To get the right support order for your child, to request proper modifications, and to enforce payment by parents who are in arrears, please phone us at 443-812-1435 or complete our contact form.